 We can never ever stop positing lacks, given that we are conscious beings and that the nature of consciousness is to negate being.
 Consciousness is non-being whose nature it is to deny being.
 You cant help but posit lacks into your world.

 However, you can surely be mindful of the lacks that you posit which reveal the world to you in a specific way.
 In my opinion, the first habit of an authentic person is to be mindful of the lacks or negations that construct his/her reality.
 Such awareness reveals us as compulsive individuals with an attachment to use specific patterns of negations with ourselves, other people and in general with the world around us.
 As we expand our awareness of the lacks we use to construct reality for ourselves, we inch closer and closer to discovering something that existentialists call as fundamental choice or the fundamental project.
-Our fundamental project is that activity that consumes our life in an effort to unite ourselves with a particular way of being that we are currently lacking.
+Our fundamental project is an activity that consumes our life in an effort to unite ourselves with a particular way of being that we perceive as currently lacking.

 In my mother tongue, Kannada, there is a phrase that goes like this – “ಆಟಕ್ಕುಂಟು ಲೆಕ್ಕಕ್ಕಿಲ್ಲ”, which roughly translates to “you can play, but you are not officially counted.”
 I always found myself treated that way and I dreaded it.
 Said in other words, I lacked being counted.
 As you can imagine the question “am I counted?” became the fundamental negation through which I saw the world.
 I constantly experienced not being counted.
 Even if I was counted, I was always skeptical about it.
 I would tell myself: “right now they are humouring me and giving me a sensation that I am counted, but pretty soon they will reveal their true intention.”
 The litmus test I used for everything was “am I counted?”
 Naturally, I found myself not counted most of the time.
 Meaning, I found that I was not taken seriously and that I was not considered worth-it.
 I constructed my fundamental project around this negation and it remains active to this day.